 Single node endpoints that expose native MQTT in case you need this are:

-Chrysalis is the most promising series of upgrades made to IOTA yet.
-It is a major step for our production-readiness, with increased transaction throughput, network stability, improved usability, and enables new features and use cases.
+Chrysalis was the most promising series of upgrades made to IOTA yet.
+It was a major step for our production-readiness, with increased transaction throughput, network stability, improved usability, and enabled new features and use cases.
 The upcoming weeks and months are some of the most exciting in IOTA’s history.
-We are on a clear path towards IOTA’s adoption as an enabling technology for IoT and beyond.
+With the release of Chrysalis, we are on a clear path towards IOTA’s adoption as an enabling technology for IoT and beyond.